mr-bt/manager.README/README.md

 #### Decision-making intuition

 Intuition is using your 'gut feeling' to decide about possible courses of action.
 Although some people perceive it as a sixth sense only available to some, IMHO intuition is a combination of past experience and your personal values.
 It is worth taking intuition into account because it reflects your learnings.
 It is, however, not always based on reality, only your perceptions.
-I've found writing down my thoughts and seeking data to back it up helps me being right more often.
-The process will help with being more often right.

 It's perfectly acceptable to use your intuition to make a decision that's simple in nature or needs to be made quickly.
+It's also perfectly acceptable to use intuition to close the gap between *knowns* and *unknowns*,and  to question what the data is suggesting (e.g. Are we asking the right questions?).
+When your intuition is against the facts, try hard to validate it.
+Watchout for [confirmation bias](https://www.verywellmind.com/what-is-a-confirmation-bias-2795024).

 #### 'deciding not to decide' is also a decision